raimberdiyevb/employee-manegement-crud/README.md

 ## Usage

-- **Login (if applicable):** Provide your credentials to initiate a secure session.
+- **Login:** Provide your credentials to initiate a secure session.
 - **Employee Management:** Navigate to the "All Employees" page.
   - Authorized users can:
     - Create new employees using the "Add Employee" button.
-    - (Optional, with Spring Security) Update and delete existing employee records based on their roles:
+    - Update and delete existing employee records based on their roles:
-      - Admins: Full CRUD access (update and delete)
+      - Admins: Full CRUD access
       - Managers: Update employee details
 - **User Experience:** Enjoy a streamlined and intuitive interface for managing your employees.